alphagov/paas-tech-docs/source/documentation/index.md

 GOV.UK PaaS is hosted on [Cloud Foundry](https://www.cloudfoundry.org/) [external link].
 You must use the Cloud Foundry command line interface (CLI) to manage your apps hosted on the GOV.UK PaaS.
 To set it up:

 1. Download and install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads) [external link] for your platform.

-    Installing with Homebrew does not work on macOS Sierra.
-We recommend using the Mac binary or installer.

 2. To check that it is installed correctly, run `cf -v` in the command line.